kjspring/dsc-phase-1-project-v2-4/README.md

 ## Project Overview

-For this project, you will use exploratory data analysis to generate insights for a business stakeholder.
+For this project, I will use exploratory data analysis to generate insights for a business stakeholder.

 ### Business Problem